RickAi/csci5570_survey_paper/README.md

 ### Pregel

-`Pregel` is a data flow paradigm and system for large-scale graph processing created at Google to slove problems that are hard or expensive to solve using only the MapReduce framework.
-The computational paradigm from Pregel for now was adopted by many graph-processing systems, and many popular graph algorithms have been vonverted to the Pregel framework.
+`Pregel` is a data flow paradigm and system for large-scale graphics processing created in Google to solve problems that are difficult or difficult to solve using only the MapReduce framework.
+Pregel's computational paradigm is now used by many graphics processing systems, and many popular graphics algorithms have been converted to the Pregel framework.

-Pregel is essentially a message-passing interface constrained to the egdges of a graph.
-The idea bebind is to "Think Like A Vertex", algorithms within the Pregel framework are algorithms in which the computation of state for a given node depends only on the states of its neighbours.
-A Pregel computation take a graph and a corresponding set of vertex states as its inputs.
-At each iteration, referred to as a superstep, each vertex can send a message to its neighbors and process messages.
-Thus, each superstep consists of a round of messages being passed between neighbors and a update of the global vertex state.
+Pregel is essentially a message interface that is constrained to the edge of the graph.
+The idea is to "think like a vertex."
+An algorithm within the Pregel framework is an algorithm in which state calculations for a given node depend only on the state of its neighbors.
+The Pregel calculation takes the graph and the corresponding set of vertex states as its inputs.
+In each iteration, called a superstep, each vertex can send a message to its neighbor and process the message.
+Thus, each super step includes a round of messages and an update of the global vertex state passed between neighbors.

 ### Spark Streaming